Register for three or more independent courses and save 15%. Register now!

-Development Date: 2019
+Development Date: 2020

-The evaluation for this course is based on the student's achievement of curriculum expectations.
-The final letter grade represents the quality of the student's overall fulfillment of the expectations for the course and reflects the corresponding level of achievement as described in the achievement chart for the discipline.
-The final grade will be determined based on each of the 8 units (12.5% each) and will reflect the student’s most consistent level of achievement throughout the course, although special consideration will be given to more recent evidence of achievement.
-There is no final assessment, such as an exam, in this course.
+Student evaluation in this course is based on the student's achievement of curriculum expectations.
+The final letter grade represents the quality of the student's overall fulfillment of the expectations for the course, and the grade reflects the corresponding level of achievement as described in the achievement chart for the discipline.
+The final grade reflects the student’s most consistent level of achievement across all units in the course, although special consideration is given to more recent evidence of achievement.
+Students are not required to write a final exam in this course.